maxnyla/muffin-tastic/TESTING.md

 The PEP8 code validator gave me a few indentation errors and lines that were too long so I fixed all these before saving the files again and the code passed this time, after the changes.

-I have also used the Chrome Developer Tools extensively throughout the project.
-They have been very useful for each change that I made, and to double-check my ideas before implementing them.

 Links to the results of the last validation completed can be found below: